 - Blockchain technology enables a decentralized world where the exchange and settlement of digital tokens can occur on a direct "peer-to-peer" basis.
 Token holders can transfer tokens from their own personal wallet directly to another person's or entity's wallet. - This type of activity is often facilitated by smart contracts.9 People can build additional software platforms that, among other things, create graphical user interfaces utilizing these smart contracts.
 These platforms are commonly referred to as "decentralized exchanges" or "DEXs".
-A DEX may operate autonomously, with no controlling entity that can be regulated or required to comply with AML/CTF requirements. - While there are many different interpretations of the term "DEX", currently the only reliable distinction between a centralized exchange ("CEX") and a DEX relates to custody namely, a CEX maintains custody of its users' assets while DEXs are "non-custodial" and do not obtain custody.
-As a result, unlike a CEX, a DEX may not maintain records about the identity of the parties to transactions, or may not conduct KYC/CDD. - Beyond that distinction, there is significant variation among so-called DEXs in terms of their function and operation, including with respect to whether they have order books and how they manage order matching and price negotiation.
+A DEX may operate autonomously, with no controlling entity that can be regulated or required to comply with AML/CTF requirements. - While there are many different interpretations of the term "DEX",10 currently the only reliable distinction between a centralized exchange ("CEX") and a DEX relates to custody - namely, a CEX maintains custody of its users' assets while DEXs are "non-custodial" and do not obtain custody.11 As a result, unlike a CEX, a DEX may not maintain records about the identity of the parties to transactions, or may not conduct KYC/CDD. - Beyond that distinction, there is significant variation among so-called DEXs in terms of their function and operation, including with respect to whether they have order books and how they manage order matching and price negotiation. - With many DEXs, all transactions and exchanges of assets are conducted on a public blockchain.
+The extent to which the details of such transactions are visible to third parties depends on the underlying blockchain technology the details may be transparent or, in the case of privacy coins, kept private.
+In comparison, in the case of CEX asset transfers may occur off-chain while the CEX maintains a central order book that records all activity (and can attribute it to a specific account).